-I was born to my parents Penny and Jeb on April 9, 1997.
+I was born in a medical laboratory, the Coulston Foundation, to my parents, Penny and Jeb, on April 9, 1997.
 During my first few months, I lived with my mother, my father, and three other adult females.
-I was then allowed to stay with my mother for a few short months until I was taken away, permanently.
+I was then allowed to stay with my mother for a few short months until I was taken away permanently.
 At just one and a half years old, I was placed on a truck and sent cross country to Bioqual, a research center in Rockville, MA.
-When I first arrived, I lived with three other chimpanzees my age, until gradually, I was left alone.
+When I first arrived, I lived with three other chimpanzees my age until, gradually, I was left alone.

 - Dried Fruit